- Search The Registry

 - My Account

 *Halle Berry was born on this date in 1966.
-She is an African American actress and model.
+She is a Black actress and model.

 From Cleveland, Ohio, Berry was named after the department store Halle Brothers.
 She and her older sister Heidi were raised by their mother Judith Berry Hawkins a (now) retired psychiatric nurse who is white.
 Her abusive father left the family when Halle was four.
-His name is Jerome Berry, former hospital attendant and African American.
+His name is Jerome Berry, former hospital attendant and Black.
 While in high school she was a cheerleader, editor of the school newspaper, member of the honor society and a prom queen.
-She also achieved the status of Miss Ohio, Miss Teen All-American, and in 1986, was first runner-up in the Miss USA pageant, and the first African American to represent the U. S. in the Miss World competition in London.
+She also achieved the status of Miss Ohio, Miss Teen All-American, and in 1986, was first runner-up in the Miss USA pageant, and the first Black to represent America in the Miss World competition in London.

 204 37th Avenue North Suite330